 What is a Consent Decree?

 Consent decrees are agreements that the Department of Justice enters into with companies, or parties, that they’ve been investigating for some violation of the law.
-They impose restrictions that often regulate how a seller can or must license or sell their content in order to protect against perceived legal violations.
+They impose restrictions that often regulate how a seller can or must license their content in order to protect against perceived legal violations.

 What are Consent Decrees in the Music Industry?